Peppers, peppers and more peppers! You have been blessed with an abundant harvest, but what to do now with all these peppers?

 When the peppers are washed and dried, place them on a cutting board.
 The tops of the peppers should be removed.

 Place the pepper on its side and slice a few inches beneath the stem of the pepper in a horizontal direction.

 You can pickle any pepper you choose.
 I pickle banana peppers, jalapeno peppers, and bell peppers on a regular basis.

 The type of pepper will determine what you do next.
-For example, with a bell pepper, remove the core of the pepper either with your hands or a spoon.
+For example, with bell pepper, remove the core of the pepper either with your hands or a spoon.
 Be sure all seeds are removed.

 If you’re pickling a banana pepper, turn the pepper upside down.
 The area you sliced open should be facing downwards over a bowl or the sink.
-Gently twirl the pepper back and forth in between your thumb and index fingers.
+Gently swirl the pepper back and forth in between your thumb and index fingers.

 This motion should cause the seeds inside the pepper to come loose.
 When all the seeds are out of the pepper, you’re good to go.